Mayor: More than 10,000 civilians dead in Ukraine port city

 Ukrainian officials say Russian troops are confiscating passports from Ukrainian citizens, then moving them to “filtration camps” in Ukraine’s separatist-controlled east before sending them to distant, economically depressed areas in Russia.

 Boychenko said Monday that those who did not pass the “filtering” have been moved to improvised prisons.
-He put the number of people taken to Russia or separatist territory in Ukraine at 33,000 or more.
+He said 33,000 people or more have been taken to Russia or separatist territory in Ukraine.

 Russian has denied moving people against their will.